-Now personally, I’ve seen genuine catastrophes.
-I know what they look like.
-I am reminded of the horror that was a full laden bus falling off a road and down an incredibly steep and deep ravine in Nepal.
+Now personally, I’ve seen genuine catastrophes & I know what they look like.
+I am reminded of the horror that was a fully laden mini-bus falling off a road and down an incredibly steep and deep ravine in Nepal.
 Knowing that we were helpless to offer aid to any unlikely survivors and knowing that formal rescue would be several hours away the situation was as bad as it can get.

 Curiously, one of the distressed onlookers uttered out loud, “Why does this always happen to me?”
 I couldn’t help but think that nothing had actually happened to her, it had happened to those other poor souls lying broken, dead and dying at the bottom of the ravine.

 But this wasn’t the story as she experienced it.
 She evidently was measuring the situation by her emotional reaction to it, and given her choice of words, I’m guessing she was no stranger to such events.
 I did make a mental note not to get back onto the same mini-bus as her though.
 No point in tempting providence, I say.

 I also remember the daily personal catastrophes that I saw when working in Accident and Emergency.

 Most of those people brought into us never expected their day to end the way it did.
 Fortunately, most people survive and recover, but some die and others live on, but in such a radically changed way that things are never the same for them again.

 I’m thinking here of some of the burns victims, people who lost large portions of their body, serious genital injury, serious facial disfigurement and of course irreversible brain damage.
 Some are the sole survivor of their family or friends; others survive knowing or believing that they were a contributory cause of the deaths.